fungsi1984/rusty/README.md

 - 1684
     - 1684-2, our first lifetime
     - 1684-3, if you hate to_string()
+- 1932, it takes a lot of time for solve this things
 - 2058, nice idea for using Some()
 - 2326, rust really wild in this questions, vector, linkedlist
     - 2326-4, our first unsafe
 - 2416, it is using trie
 - 2458, hard definitely painfully hard
+    - 2458-3, handling unwrap using .map(Some)
+    - 2458-7. our first STACK OVERFLOW
 - 2583, tree
 - 2641, still troublesome
     - 2641-10, peak of parsing input output tree without Some() and make it clean